Stochastic regularized majorization-minimization with weakly convex and multi-convex surrogates: Applications and Experiments

 where the matrices $A_{n}, B_{n},C_{n}$ are recursively defined as

 Thus Algorithm \ref{algorithm:SMM} in this case reduces to

 which is the online matrix factorization algorithm (OMF) proposed in \cite{mairal2010online} for i.i.d. data matrices.
 Later in \cite{lyu2020online}, this algorithm was analyzed in a Markovian data setting.
-Theorems \ref{thm:rate_surrogate_gaps} and \ref{thm:rate_stationarity} establish rate of convergence of the online matrix factorization algorithm \eqref{eq:OMF1} under Markovian data setting.
-To the author's best knowledge, such a result was not known for online matrix factorization even under the i.i.d. data setting. $\blacktriangle$ \end{application}
+The following corollary is a direct consequence of our general results.